Model-for-Analysis-of-Energy-Demand/MAED-Projects/Viet Nam/README.md

 # Vietnam MAED Project
+Transport sector demand (2015-2050) under net zero and avoid-shift-improve strategies, including a sensitivity analysis on population and GDP growth.

 This folder contains MAED model files for various scenarios, including the input data and results for Vietnam’s energy demand analysis.

 ## Contents